TZstatsADS/Spring2018-Project3-Group4/doc/a_note_on_contributions.md

 ---
 Sample project README statement.

-Project xxx
+Project 3: Dogs, Fried Chicken or Blueberry Muffins?

-Team members: Avi Bond, Comma Deed, En Funn, Gem Hon
+Team members:
++ Lin, Yanjun
++ Jiang, Chenfei
++ Tao, Wenyi
++ Wan, Qianhui
++ Yao, Jingtian

 Summary: In this project, we developed a new method and improved the classification accuracy for images of cats and dogs to 99.9%